KhronosGroup/Khronosdotorg/api/vulkan/resources.md

 * [VKTS Vulkan Samples](https://github.com/McNopper/Vulkan) - Open source Vulkan samples using VulKan ToolS (VKTS) by Norbert Nopper

 ## Presentations and Videos
+* 2017
+    - [Khronos Vulkana DevU](https://www.khronos.org/developers/library/2017-vulkan-devu-vancouver) - Presentation and Videos from the 2017 Vulkan DevU in Vancouver.
 * 2016
-	- [Khronos SIGGRAPH Sessions](https://www.khronos.org/siggraph) - Upcoming Khronos BOFs at SIGGRAPH.
+	- [Khronos SIGGRAPH Sessions](https://www.khronos.org/siggraph) - Video and presentations from SIGGRAPH 2016.
     - [AMD: The most common Vulkan mistakes](http://gpuopen.com/slides-from-our-the-most-common-vulkan-mistakes-talk/) - slides from a two hours-long talk at University of Lodz in Poland where the most common mistakes made in Vulkan applications was discussed
     - [ARM: SPIRV-Cross](https://community.arm.com/groups/arm-mali-graphics/blog/2016/04/18/spirv-cross), working with Vulkan and SPIR-V in your app
     - [ARM and Epic Games on Vulkan](https://community.arm.com/external-link.jspa?url=https%3A%2F%2Fyoutu.be%2FsL7B8yA0FVE) - Live stream discussion on Vulkan